toji/toji.dev/webgpu-particles/basics/index.md

 ---

 <link rel="stylesheet" href="../particles.css">
+<script src='../embedded-demos.js'></script>

-Now that we have a simple environment to work in, let's get started on the star of the show: the particles!
+Now that we have the intro out of the way, let's move on to the star of the show: the particles!

 ## Initializing Particles
 As a first step, we're only going to initialize a set of particles to some easy-to-verify state and draw them as simple white squares.
 Not particularly exciting or pretty, but it'll give us a good starting point to layer more interesting features onto!

 The first task will be figuring out how to store our particles.
-We already mentioned that in the past particle systems were largely designed to be stored in textures, and we could do that here, but really buffers are a better fit if we want flexibility.
+We already mentioned that in the past GPU-driven particle systems were largely designed to be stored in textures.
+We could still do that here, but really buffers are a better fit if we want flexibility.
 WebGPU buffers can be used for a variety of things, such as vertices, indices, or uniforms, but if you want to write to a buffer from a shader (and we do) you need to use what's known as a "storage" buffer.

-Using a storage buffer will allow us to lay out in shader code both the structure of each particle and declare an read/write array of them.
+Using a storage buffer will allow us to lay out in shader code both the structure of each particle and declare a readable/writeable array of them.
 The struct should contain every value that is needed to represent a single particle, like position, velocity, color, etc. Though for the moment we can just start with the bare minimum, a position:

 ```rs
 // WGSL shader